 Black is the most common hair colour, with brown next, and blond or ginger hair being overall uncommon (but lighter hair often goes with paler skin and likewise are more common in less sunny climes).
 Again, there are rare examples of hair naturally growing in other colours, some rather vivid.
 It may naturally grow in any fashion between tightly curled and straight, and perhaps to considerable length or fullness.
-The amount of body hair varies from very little to quite noticeable, but is generally less than most land mammals.
+The amount of body hair varies from very fine and short to quite noticeable, but is generally much less than most land mammals.
 Among the individual variation it is possible to observe that males tend to have thicker body hair than females, and there may also be regional variations in average hairiness.
 Some, likewise typically males, have vigorous hair growth on the lower face and neck, producing beards and/or moustaches.
 Given the means to do so, humans often cut, arrange or otherwise style their head hair and (if applicable) beard, and many remove at least some facial or body hair.
 These stylings are a major medium for social signalling.

 Eyes and faces